A Global Fish War is Coming, Warns US Coast Guard

 Re: (Score:2)

-Re: You fish your bit, I'll fish mine (Score:2)
+Re: You fish your bit, I'll fish mine (Score:4, Informative)

 You do understand the oceans are all connected right?